 Affecting about 1 in 10 women of reproductive age, it’s a condition that’s associated with intense pain that can impact a day-to-day life — we’re talking sick days, hospital visits, and chronic discomfort that just plain sucks.

 The good news?
 There are plenty of options out there to help manage endometriosis symptoms.

 One of the simplest tools at your disposal is tweaking your diet.
 It’s not a cure all, but many women have seen positive changes by eating and/or avoiding certain foods.

-Here are five food groups that can help manage the condition, and six that might make symptoms worse.
+Here are some food groups that can help manage the condition, and some that might make symptoms worse.

 Whenever you have your period, you get a chance to say hello to your endometrium, otherwise known as the uterine lining.
 Most of the time (excluding when Aunt Flow makes her visit), this lining stays right where it belongs — in the uterus.

-For someone with endometriosis, however, the endometrium grows outside of the womb.
-This causes irritation, adhesion, and scar tissue wherever the errant endometrium grows.
+For someone with endometriosis, however, tissue similar to the endometrium grows outside of the womb.
+This causes irritation, adhesion, and scar tissue wherever the endometrium-like tissue grows.

 Long story short, it’s incredibly painful and in some cases can lead to infertility.